 We established Camp SAY in 2008, with the goal of providing innovative programming to children who stutter, from across the U.S. and beyond.
-Camp enrollment has continued to increase since that first year and with more than 125 campers annually, it’s thrilling to host our tenth summer camp season this August.
+Camp enrollment has continued to increase since that first year, with around 140 campers joining us annually.

-We are honored that celebrities such as Lauren Ambrose and Jesse L. Martin, plus luminaries in the field of education and speech, including Lee Caggiano, MA CCC-SLP; Edward Conture, Ph.D.; Eric Jackson MS, CCC-SLP; Joseph F. Klein, Ph.D.
+We are honored that George Springer, Houston Astros outfielder is our National Camp SAY spokesperson (learn more about George).
+We have welcomed other celebrities to camp, such as Lauren Ambrose and Jesse L. Martin, plus luminaries in the field of education and speech, including Lee Caggiano, MA CCC-SLP; Edward Conture, Ph.D.; Eric Jackson MS, CCC-SLP; Joseph F. Klein, Ph.D.
 CCC-SLP; Peter Reitzes, MA CCC-SLP and Patricia Zebrowski, Ph.D., have visited our camp and hosted special workshops, Q&A sessions and other great activities with campers.

 Camp SAY allows young people to experience a very accepting and supportive environment.
 I was impressed with everything from the campers to the counselors to the beautiful country setting.